Two per cent measurement of $H_0$ from Cepheids alone: Discussion

 \subsection{Ramifications of the results and future work}

 We have shown that a Cepheid-only distance ladder yields $H_0$ values consistent with SH0ES~\citep{Riess_2022}, though using the state-of-the-art \Manticore\ reconstruction to model galaxy bias and account for peculiar velocities gives somewhat lower values unless the sample is assumed to be redshift-selected.
 We adopt \Manticore\ as our fiducial peculiar velocity model and compare the inferred $H_0$ with results obtained using the~\citetalias{Carrick_2015} reconstruction.
-We find good agreement between the two, though \Manticore\ yields slightly lower values of $H_0$ (see~\cref{fig:H0_stacked} or~\cref{tab:H0_PV_vs_selection} for a summary of all $H_0$ variations).
+We find good agreement between the two, though \Manticore\ yields slightly lower values of $H_0$ (see~\cref{fig:H0_stacked,tab:H0_PV_vs_selection} for a summary of all $H_0$ variations).
 We picked the \Manticore\ reconstruction because of its validated peculiar velocity field and improved performance relative to other available reconstructions~\citep{VF_olympics,McAlpine_2025}.
-Additionally, \Manticore\ accurately predicts both the masses and positions of all nearby clusters across all several validation metrics (see~\citealt{McAlpine_2025}).
+Additionally, \Manticore\ accurately predicts both the masses and positions of all nearby clusters across all validation metrics (see~\citealt{McAlpine_2025}).
 We do not include any \acp{SN} in our analysis (except for modelling a \ac{SN} selection), instead focusing on a detailed investigation of the two lower rungs of the distance ladder.

-Using \Manticore\ to account for peculiar velocities (and their covariance), the uncertainty on the inferred $H_0$ with only 35 Cepheid host galaxies ranges between $1.2$ to $1.4\kmsecMpc$, which is less than two per cent.
-Relative to the~\citetalias{Carrick_2015} model, \Manticore\ yields a 20 per cent reduction in the uncertainty on $H_0$.
+Using \Manticore\ to account for peculiar velocities (and their covariance), the uncertainty on the inferred $H_0$ with only 35 Cepheid host galaxies ranges between $1.2$ and $1.4\kmsecMpc$, which is less than two per cent.
+Relative to the~\citetalias{Carrick_2015} model, \Manticore\ yields an 18 per cent reduction in the uncertainty on $H_0$ in the fiducial \ac{SN} magnitude-selection case.
 The relatively small volume probed by the second-rung objects underscores the need for increasingly faithful representations of the local Universe such as those enabled by the \ac{BORG} programme~\citep{Jasche_2013,Jasche_2015,Lavaux_2016,Leclercq_2017,Lavaux_2019,Jasche_2019,Porqueres_2019,Stopyra_2023,McAlpine_2025} to suppress both the statistical and systematic uncertainty due to peculiar velocities.
 However, assuming these (and other) systematic uncertainties are already under control, further crucial evidence concerning the Hubble tension could be obtained by incorporating more second-rung data.